 Sadly John’s first wife Anne, the mother of his much loved sons, David, Matthew and Chris, died in 1986.

-From 1990 until 1995 he was music director of the Groupe Vocal de France, specialising in contemporary repertoire and performing in Paris, throughout France and internationally.
-In 1996 he founded the Academie Internationale in Parthenay, France - a workshop for singers and professional conductors.
+From 1990 until 1995 John was music director of the Groupe Vocal de France, specialising in contemporary repertoire and performing in Paris, throughout France and internationally.
+In 1996 he founded the Academie Internationale in Parthenay - a workshop for singers and professional conductors.

 From 2001 until 2009 he was a member of the conducting staff in the Jacobs School of Music at the University of Indiana, Bloomington, USA, conducting a stream of American and world choral premieres, including Sven-David Sandstrom's High Mass and Magnificat, and John Harbison's A Clear Midnight.

-John and his devoted wife Laura retired to France in 2009.
-Every other summer, from 2010 until 2018, they invited the Bloomsbury Singers - the London University choir which John worked with before his BBC appointment - to Bellac and Le Dorat, where the group rehearsed with John for a week before giving a choral concert together, in the medieval L'Église de Notre Dame, Bellac.
+Every other summer, from 2010 until 2018, they invited the Bloomsbury Singers - the London University choir which John worked with before his BBC appointment - to nearby Le Dorat, where the group rehearsed with John for a week before giving a choral concert together in the medieval Église de Notre Dame, Bellac.